IMMM-SFA/metarepo/_sources/index.rst.txt

 purpose of reproducibility.
-This repository should contain references to all minted data and software as well as any ancillary code used to transform the source data, create figures for your publication, conduct the experiment, and execute the contributing software if applicable.
+This repository should contain references to all minted data and software as well as any ancillary code used to transform the source data, create figures for your publication, conduct the experiment, and run the contributing software if applicable.

 Lost?
 Start here
 ----------------